 Josh & Jules — HANDSOM customers and friends — are the Melbournian pair behind the pleasing selection of androgynous parfums stocked here in store.

-Launched in July 2018, the couple use native Australian ingredients to respond to a sense (or scents) of experience.
+Launched in July 2018, the couple use native Australian ingredients to respond to a sense of experience.
 Mihan favourites are Buddha Wood — the native Australian tree, creating a calming and meditative woody aroma that takes Josh home to the bush, and Juniper Berry — because, as Jules puts it, who doesn’t like to be reminded of a gin and tonic?

 Australian Sugar Cane is an essential to the range.
 It provides an organic ethanol alternative — ideal for sensitive skin — but, like all Mihan ingredients, evokes memory through scent.
 Jules explains that sugar cane played an important part in her family history.
 Her great grandad owned a sugar cane farm in far North Queensland, just outside of Cairns, and now wearing it everyday reminds Jules of her childhood — playing in the fields on holidays with her cousins.
 As an optimist, Josh finds something special in every ingredient.
 He believes ‘every smell has a story’.

 Mihan Aromatics has been carefully curated as an escape — what Jules describes as ‘a portal for the individual to be instantly transported to their favourite memory’.
 Inspiring confidence and adventure or intoxicating love, the fragrances pair perfectly with classic HANDSOM pieces.

 ‘Handsom is made for Mihan Aromatics, and vice versa’ Josh says.
 He wears the Mid West Short-Sleeve Shirt, coming soon.